Founder & Lead Editor

 See current availability and pricing

-One of the best things about the Mach 6, though, is the break-in period—or lack thereof.
-Thanks to the soft upper materials and the responsive foam, the shoe feels fantastic right out of the box.
-There’s no stiffness or awkwardness to work through.
-You can genuinely unbox these, lace them up, and head out for a quality run without a second thought.
+One of the best things about the Mach 6 is the break-in period, or really, the lack of one.
+Thanks to the soft upper materials and responsive foam, it feels great right out of the box.
+There’s no stiffness or awkwardness to fight through.
+You can unbox them, lace up, and go for a quality run without a second thought.

 This is a point hammered home by users who struggled with the dimensions: